AlanNunez/RTR-CodingChallenge/README.md

 # RTR-CodingChallenge
-This is the completion of a coding challenge.
+This is the completion of a coding challenge for modeling an arithmetic operator.